BGorenc/WiFi_Controlled_Lightsaber/README.md

 The Arduino's hosted web interface allows users to control the lightsaber (ie. change color, toggle off, and random color mode every x minutes).
 When a client connects to the server, the program checks for incoming data.
 If there is data available, it reads the data and processes the commands.
 The program interprets the received commands and performs the corresponding actions to control the lightsaber's state and color.
 This is done through the use of simple GET requests that are submitted through a form from the client.

 The web interface displays a selection of colors and an option to turn off the lightsaber and can be easily customized.
 When a user selects a color or the turn off option and submits the form, the program updates the LED strips accordingly with an appropriate lightsaber styled power on/off animation.
-Another option, "Random," can periodically choose a new color every x minutes, but this mode can be overridden by selecting a new option from the dropdown.
+Another option, "Random," can periodically choose a new color every x minutes, but this mode can be interrupted by selecting a new option from the dropdown.

 <br/>